 Choosing the best home improvement loans, whether they be secured or unsecured personal loans can be tricky – read our guide to help make sense of home improvement loans.

-Comparing and choosing the right home improvement loans for you needs can be tricky – do you get a secured or unsecured loan for a home improvement?
+Comparing and choosing the right home improvement loans for you needs can be tricky – it's best to decide exactly what they will be used for, how much interest you will incur doing so, and the best home improvement loans available.

 When it comes to financing home improvements, consumers should assess the pros and cons of taking out a secured or unsecured loan, to make sure they’re getting the best deal for them.

 Secured loans are loans secured against your property, which means that the bank or building society providing it can repossess your home if you fail to meet the repayments schedule.

 Unsecured or personal loans depend far more on your personal circumstances, but offer a narrower timeframe for repayments and, usually, less money.
 When you're thinking about the best secured home improvement loans available to finance your home, your criteria is likely to be:

 how much you need to borrow

 how long you need the loan for

 how to find the best interest rate for a home improvement loan

 A secured home improvement loan is a loan to help with renovations, which is based on how much of the property you already own.